 SEP IRA.
 Simplified Employee Pension (SEP) IRAs—the account for side giggers and other self-employed people—works in much the same way: Any money withdrawn before age 59 ½ is subject to regular income tax and a 10-percent penalty.

 Roth IRA.
-A major perk of Roth IRAs is that because your contributions aren’t tax-deductible today, you don’t pay taxes in retirement.
+A major perk of Roth IRAs is that because you’ve already paid taxes on the money you contribute today, you don’t pay taxes on what you withdraw in retirement.
 That means you can access your contributions anytime without penalty.
 However, if you tap any investment earnings (a.k.a. the market returns your invested money has generated) before you’re 59 ½—or before you’ve had your account open for at least five years—you’ll owe income tax, plus the 10-percent penalty.

 Is there any way around these penalties?